 What are the key elements of 1940s interior design and decorating style?
 What colors, shapes, patterns and “feel” did we generally see in 1940s homes?
 And why?
-Based on the advertising illustrations and magazine articles that I’ve seen from the period, starting around 1946 to about 1953, what we typically call 1940s interior design had these eight general characteristics:
+Based on the advertising illustrations and magazine articles that I’ve seen from the period, starting around 1946 to about 1953, what we typically call 1940s interior design had eight general characteristics.

 - Traditional-colonial revival

 - Streamline Deco Jazz age

 I write about each one of these design ideas in more detail below.